Home > Resources > Literacy Glossary

 - Shared sound pattern that also shares a spelling pattern.
 Example: cat, mat

-- occurs when an expert reader reads a diffi cult text and students follow along with their eyes
+- occurs when an expert reader reads a difficult text and students follow the words with their eyes

-- provides opportunities for the experienced reader to explicitly teach or demonstrate a strategy for solving
+- provides opportunities for the experienced reader to explicitly teach or demonstrate a strategy or strategic action

 - provides opportunities for students to join in with the expert reader to read a hard level text